Southampton-RSG-Training/git-novice/_episodes/07-conflict.md

 We can see the new commit we added that fixes the problem, and now the commits can be merged.
 Our conflict is sorted.

-If you want, you can always merge branches directly into `dev`, without going through a pull request, but using pull requests is usually easy and makes things a lot clearer if you're working as part of a team!
+If you want, you can always merge branches directly into `dev`, without going through a pull request, but this isn't a great habit to get into.
+If the conflict is large, complicated, or otherwise takes a long time to resolve, you won't be able to merge in any other branches until you've finished.
+This can mean essential bug fixes end up waiting for you to finish adding new bells and whistles!

 ![Remote Workflows](../fig/slides/07-conflict/7_remote.png){:width="20%"}